toin0u/DigitalOcean/README.md

 Usage
 -----

-`HttpAdapter`s are responsible to get data from DigitalOcean's API.
+You need an `HttpAdapter` which is responsible to get data from DigitalOcean's RESTfull API.
+You can provide your own adapter by implementing `\DigitalOcean\HttpAdapter\HttpAdapterInterface`.

 Currently, there are the following adapters: